 They’re not only easy to grow but are also quite hardy and resistant to most pests and diseases, making it even easier to care for hydrangeas.
 And with numerous varieties to choose from, you’re certain to find one that’s right for you.

 Although there are many types of hydrangeas, most can be grown in full sun or partial shade.
 Keep in mind, however, that many hydrangeas do not like extremely hot conditions, so try to locate them in an area where they can enjoy some afternoon shade.
 While they can be grown in a wide range of soils, hydrangeas typically prefer rich, moist soil that drains easily.
-Amending the soil with compost prior to planting is helpful.
+Amending the

 Hydrangea planting should be performed in spring once the threat of frost has passed.
 Water thoroughly after planting.
 You can also add a layer of mulch following hydrangea planting.